ncatlab/nlab-content/pages/3/2/0/4/4023/content.md

 $$\det \colon Mat_n(k) \to k$$

-or by restriction to invertible matirces with invertible determinants a function
+or by restriction to invertible matrices with invertible determinants a function

 $$\det\colon GL_n(k) \to k^*$$